 - Privacy of Consumer Financial Information (“Regulation S-P”): Regulation S-P, which became effective in November of 2000, requires financial firms(brokers, dealers, and investment advisers) that maintain or posses any consumer information that identifies individual consumers to properly dispose of the information by taking reasonable steps to protect against unauthorized access or use of the information in connection with its disposal.

-- Other Laws: Many other privacy laws impact data breaches, depending on the type of data compromised: Drivers Privacy Protection Act, Information Security Management Act, Americans with Disabilities Act, Telecommunications Act.
+- Other Laws: Many other privacy laws impact data breaches, depending on the type of data compromised: Drivers Privacy Protection Act, PIPEDA (Personal Information Protection and Electronic Documents Act), FERPA (Family Educational Rights and Privacy Act), Information Security Management Act, Americans with Disabilities Act, and the Telecommunications Act.

-For details on how to ensure your IT Asset Disposition program complies with these regulations, look at our sample IT Asset Security Policy or contact us for more details.
+For details on how to ensure your IT Asset Disposition program complies with these regulations, consider the following best practices recommended by Cascade or contact us for more details.